 Oceans cover 70% of Earth’s surface area, forming the largest habitat on Earth; which has some of the world’s most diverse and productive ecosystems, including coral reefs.
 Key threats facing the unique entity of ocean by climate change include:

-- Rises in sea level: On coastal margins, rising sea levels may lead to an important coastal habitat reduction such as salt marshes.
+- Rise in sea level: On coastal margins, rising sea levels may lead to an important coastal habitat reduction such as salt marshes.

 - Warmer oceans: Rising sea temperatures will lead to increase coastal erosion, extensive coastal flooding events and reducing sea-ice cover.
 Furthermore, it will affect the species composition and distribution and survival of particular marine resources.
 Corals reef is a good example, as minor increases in temperature causes coral bleaching leading to loss of coral reef structure and impact negatively on the coral reef ecosystem.